-- Select the High Alarm checkbox if you want an alarm to trip when the sensor reading rises above the high alarm value.
-Type the reading next to the High Alarm checkbox or drag the red upper slider in the Configure Alarms window. - Select the Low Alarm checkbox if you want an alarm to trip when the sensor reading falls below the low alarm value.
-Type the reading next to the Low Alarm checkbox or drag the blue lower slider. - 5.
-Set the duration before an alarm is tripped. - 6.
-Select either Cumulative or Consecutive.
+- Click the Alarms button from the Launch Logger window.
+If the Alarms button is disabled, make sure the Logging Mode is not set to Burst.
+(Alarms can only be configured if the logger is in Normal or Statistics mode.) - Select the High Alarm checkbox if you want an alarm to trip when the temperature rises above the high alarm value.
+Type the reading next to the High Alarm checkbox or drag the red upper slider in the Configure Alarms window. - Select the Low Alarm checkbox if you want an alarm to trip when the temperature falls below the low alarm value.
+Type the reading next to the Low Alarm checkbox or drag the blue lower slider. - 4.
+Set the duration before an alarm is tripped. - Select either Cumulative or Consecutive.
 If you select Cumulative, then the alarm will trip when the time the sensor is out of range over the course of the deployment is equal to the selected duration.
 If you select Consecutive, then the alarm will trip when the time the sensor is continuously out of range is equal to the selected duration.
-For example, the high alarm for temperature is set to 85°F and the duration is set to 30 minutes.
-If Cumulative is selected, then an alarm will trip once a sensor reading has been at or above 85°F for a total of 30 minutes since the logger was configured; specifically, this could be 15 minutes above 85°F in the morning and then 15 minutes above 85°F again in the afternoon.
-If Consecutive is selected, then an alarm will trip only if all sensor readings are 85°F or above for a continuous 30-minute period. - 7.
-Repeat steps 2 through 6 for the other sensor if desired. - 8.
-Choose how long the logger should maintain a sensor alarm once it has tripped.
+For example, the high alarm is set to 300°F and the duration is set to 30 minutes.
+If Cumulative is selected, then an alarm will trip once a sensor reading has been at or above 300°F for a total of 30 minutes since the logger was configured; specifically, this could be 15 minutes above 300°F in the morning and then 15 minutes above 300°F again in the afternoon.
+If Consecutive is selected, then an alarm will trip only if all sensor readings are 300°F or above for a continuous 30-minute period.

+- 6. Choose how long the logger should maintain the sensor alarm once it has tripped.
 Select "Host has relaunched logger" if you want the alarm to remain visible on the LCD until the next time you relaunch the logger.
 Select "Sensor reading within limits" if you want the alarm to clear once the sensor reading returns to the normal range between the high and low alarm limits.
-Select "Cleared with button press" if you want the alarm to remain on until you press the Alarm/Stats button on the logger.

-9. Click OK to save alarm settings.
+Select "Cleared with button press" if you want the alarm to remain on until you press the Alarm/Stats button on the logger. - 7.
+Click OK to save alarm settings.